tcarland/mysql-ansible/README.md

 hosts in a master-slave replication configuration.

-The *prereqs* role installs the yum packages and configuration, followed by the *mysql* role which configures accounts and master-slave replication.
+The *prereqs* role installs the yum packages and configuration, followed by the *mysqld* role which configures accounts and master-slave replication.

+## Inventory Configuration

 Inventory follows the ./inventory/$env/hosts convention with the `hosts` file defined as: